sing-group/my-brain-seq/README.md

 Where:

+- **README.txt** contains the next steps you need to do to run the analysis.
 - **compi.parameters** contains the paths and parameters needed for the analysis.
 - **conditions_file.txt** contains the names and conditions of each fastQ file.
 - **contrast_file.txt** contains the names and labels of the conditions to compare in the differential expression analysis.

- The creations of these files is detailed in the following sections.
+The creations of these files is detailed in the following sections as well as briefly indicated in the `README.txt` file.
 You may find it convenient to create additional directories and files within the working directory to group all the data related to a particular study.

 ## Writting the `compi.parameters` file